UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/1_using_models.md

 The majority of models for text classification that are published on the HuggingFace plattform are usually easy to use.
 One just need an installed [Python distribution](https://www.python.org/about/gettingstarted/), some basic skills in using a [command line](https://www.freecodecamp.org/news/command-line-for-beginners/#shell) in a shell, and access to at least one GPU (or many CPUs).
 It is recommended to use a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) dedicated to one Python project, instead of installing necessary Python packages system-wide.
 Most convinient choice is frequently [Anaconda](https://docs.anaconda.com/anaconda/install/).
 For more advanced users, [Poetry](https://python-poetry.org/) is a good choice as well.

-* Install packages into your new Python virtual environment, e.g. for AnaConda:
+* Install packages into your new Python virtual environment, e.g., for AnaConda:

     ```
     # Go to your project folder